renatoathaydes/safeson/README.md

 > As soon as records are released into Java, SafeSON will be able to support them with very little change.

-POJOs are expected to be similar to the upcoming [Java records](https://blogs.oracle.com/javamagazine/records-come-to-java):
+SafeSON was designed to support the upcoming [Java records](https://blogs.oracle.com/javamagazine/records-come-to-java), but for now, it can deserialize Java POJOs as long as they:

-* One or more constructors define the fields required to build it.
+* have one or more public constructors defining the fields required to build it.
-* Must be compiled with the `-parameters` option (to keep parameter names in bytecode).
+* were compiled with the `-parameters` option (to keep parameter names in bytecode).

 To avoid any possibility of unexpected classes being loaded by SafeSON, all POJO types must be whitelisted explicitly when creating a new instance of `JSON` by using the `Pojos` object.